indiainvestments/indiainvestments.github.io/content/en/wiki/time-value-of-money.md

 # Time Value of Money

 This is one of the most important concepts in finance.
-It implies that rupees paid or received *in the future* are different from the rupees paid or received *today.* It is easier to understand that ₹1000 in your wallet today are worth more than ₹1000 in your wallet 5 years in the future.
+It implies that rupees paid or received *in the future* are different from the rupees paid or received *today.* It is easier to understand that ₹1000 in your wallet today is worth more than ₹1000 in your wallet 5 years in the future.
 This is because you can invest that ₹1000 in your savings account and earn interest for 5 years and get more than ₹1000 5 years later.

 There are 2 types of calculations which answer 2 different questions: